keithrbennett/keithrbennett.github.io/blog/_posts/2018-08-04-using-lambdas-to-simplify-varying-behaviors-in-your-code.md

 Realizing that #1 would be common and identical to all cases, and only #2 would vary, I thought about how wasteful it would be to implement #1 separately in all cases.
 I thought about the admonition about high cohesion / low coupling, and the Unix axiom "do one thing well", and decided to separate the two.

 The most natural way to design this functionality in Ruby is with an [_Enumerable_](https://ruby-doc.org/core-2.5.1/Enumerable.html), which will have access to all kinds of functional wizardry thanks to the methods it gets for free by including the `Enumerable` module.
-In addition, it can easily used to generate an array by calling its `to_a` method.
+In addition, it can easily be used to generate an array by calling its `to_a` method.

 This is the origin of the  [_BufferedEnumerable_](https://github.com/keithrbennett/trick_bag/blob/master/lib/trick_bag/enumerables/buffered_enumerable.rb) class in my [_trick_bag_](https://github.com/keithrbennett/trick_bag/) gem.
 This class manages buffering but has no idea how to fetch chunks of data, nor what else to do at each such fetch; for that, the caller provides callables such as lambdas.
 (Upon user request, the ability to subclass it and override its methods was also added.)
 The result is a dramatic simplification, where the logic of buffering is defined in only one place, and the places it is used need not be concerned with its implementation (or its testing!).